Location: Wangaratta, Bright, Rutherglen, Milawa, Beechworth, Myrtleford, Wandiligong

 No matter your age or riding ability, the Murray to Mountains Rail Trail offers sections to suit cycling adventurers or casual cyclists and families of all ages and abilities.

 Along the old railway line

 Easily accessible via V/Line train from Melbourne, Wangaratta is a convenient place to begin.
-Starting from the Old Wangaratta Station in the middle of Apex Park and follow the path taken by the old railway line – first north to a tunnel under Wangaratta Roadd, following the levee and a brief section beside the road before you arrive at Bowser, the first of the steam locomotive–themed rest areas.
+Start from the Old Wangaratta Station in the middle of Apex Park and follow the path taken by the old railway line.
+First head north to a tunnel under Wangaratta Road.
+Follow the levee and a brief section beside the road before you arrive at Bowser, the first of the steam-train-themed rest stops.

 Take care as you proceed from Bowser through the narrow tunnel under the highway, and don’t miss the sharp right-hand turn on the other side.
 Once through you are greeted by flat farmland and soon you arrive at the junction at Old Everton station.

 At Old Everton station you have two options: break away and take the trail uphill to the historic town of Beechworth; or continue on the main trail through the valley and on towards Bright.

 The climb to Beechworth is steady going through beautiful bushland and birdsong.
 The ride is a decent workout with the reward of a gorgeous town to explore at the summit.